muzkii/final-project-PBP-group-K7/README.md

     - Developed by:
 8. **Search Bar, Navbar, and Filters**: Enhance navigation and content filtering.
     - Developed by:
+9. **Favorite Foods**: Allow users to save their favorite food.
+    - Developed by:
 ---

 ## :busts_in_silhouette: Roles/Actors